Codecs don’t need to be hard. No, really, they don’t.

 B. Consolidate and Transcode

-If you used a proxy/offline workflow for the edit but don’t want to color-correct the camera files, one good option is to consolidate your project and then transcode to a high-end codec.
+If you used a proxy/offline workflow for the edit but don’t want to color-correct the camera files, one good option is to relink to the camera files, consolidate your project and then transcode to a high-end codec.

 Now you can finish your film with top-quality images and speedy processing, on a hard drive that fits in your pocket.
 Woot!